KPI of the Day – Retail: # Customers per day

-In the retail industry the # Customers per day is almost sure to indicate the way business is going.
+In the retail industry, the # Customers per day is almost sure to indicate the way business is going.
 The more shoppers enter the store on a daily basis, the greater the chances for acquisition.
 Even though it may not guarantee store purchases are actually made, the # Customers per day can be a strong indicator for retail customer experience.

-Although the store positioning, the architecture of the retail chain or the quality of the merchandise may have their undeniable influence on the number of customers a retail store brings in regularly, a unique customer experience will most likely make clients overlook all of these aspects.
+Although the store positioning, the architecture of the retail chain, or the quality of the merchandise may have an undeniable influence on the number of customers a retail store brings in regularly, a unique customer experience will most likely make clients overlook all of these aspects.
 In lack of other competitive advantages, most of the retail chains operating on crowded markets focus on customer experience to make their annual sales targets.

 Some recommendations on maximizing this KPI include the following:

-- Focusing on people related mindset, skill and competencies;
+- Focusing on people-related mindset, skill, and competencies;

 - Going with radical ideas to shock the market and yield long term results;

-- Take people-centric initiatives to buy-in interest and commitment to the brand.
+- Take people-centric initiatives to buy in interest and commitment to the brand.

-Accurate data gathering for this KPI requires a sound system for a daily monitoring of customers’ purchases in the store.
+Accurate data gathering for this KPI requires a sound system for daily monitoring of customers’ purchases in the store.